Howard Knudsen owsn a Provo Physical Therapy clinic that provides non-traditional PT for chronic pain. He has been practicing for about 13 years.

 What I practice may be described as "synchronized-moving-and-breathing" while maintaining inner-body-awareness.
 See more details in the following section.

-In 2005 I decided to "get back in shape" by jogging on a treadmilltreadmill.
+In 2005 I decided to "get back in shape" by jogging on a treadmill.
 At first I could only jog for about 5 minutes before feeling a strong desire to quit (because of fatigue).
 I didn't improve much over the next couple weeks (I was only up to 7 minutes).

 Then something remarkable happened!
 I decided to check my oxygen saturation with a pulse oximeter while jogging.